olewsaa/Yacht-computer/CAN NMEA2000/README.md

 ## Using the Canable device

 The [canable](https://canable.io/) can translate the CANbus messages and data to a serial Linux device.
-This device will manifest itself as a /dev/ttyACM0 (og 1,2 etc if many devices are connected).
+This device will manifest itself as a */dev/ttyACM0* (og 1,2 etc if many devices are connected).

-In openplotter dialog window this device could be selected, but that is nor always a good solution as the ttyACMx number can change.
-A far better option is to make a udev entry and give the canable device a proper name in the /dev/ directory, my coice is 'canable'.
+In openplotter dialog window this device could be selected, but that is nor always a good solution as the *ttyACMx* number can change.
+A far better option is to make a udev entry and give the canable device a proper name in the ```/dev/``` directory, my coice is 'canable'.

 ### Making a udev antry
+The [udev](https://en.wikipedia.org/wiki/Udev) is a Linux subsystem that manages the device nodes in the */dev* directory.
+It is responsible for handling the dynamic creation and management of device nodes as devices are connected or disconnected from the system. udev allows for automatic device recognition and configuration, making it easier to manage hardware devices in a Linux environment.

+udev operates based on a set of rules defined in configuration files.
+These rules match devices based on their attributes and provide instructions on how to handle them.

-To make a new udev entry one need to find the right numbers for the device.
-Assuming that the canable device came up as /dev/tty ACM0 :
+To make a new udev entry one need to find the right numbers for the device, assuming that the canable device came up as */dev/ttyACM0* :
 ```
-udevadm info --query=all --name=/dev/ttyACM1 | grep ID_VENDOR_ID
+udevadm info --query=all --name=/dev/ttyACM0 | grep ID_VENDOR_ID
 E: ID_VENDOR_ID=ad50
-udevadm info --query=all --name=/dev/ttyACM1 | grep ID_MODEL_ID
+udevadm info --query=all --name=/dev/ttyACM0 | grep ID_MODEL_ID
 E: ID_MODEL_ID=60c4
 ```
-These numbers differ from the ones given on the canable [web page](https://canable.io/updater/udev.html).
+The numbers differ from the ones given on the canable [web page](https://canable.io/updater/udev.html).
+If the pipe grep is omitted text identifying the device will be displayed, nice if *ttyACM0* is not the canable device.

-The udev rules are found at : /lib/udev/rules.d/ and the file 10-local-rpi.rules is used for local rules.
+The udev rules files are found at : */lib/udev/rules.d/* and the file *10-local-rpi.rules* is used for local rules.
 Append the line :
 ```
 ATTRS{idVendor}=="ad50", ATTRS{idProduct}=="60c4", SYMLINK="canable%n"
 ```
-to the /lib/udev/rules.d/10-local-rpi.rules and run the command
+to the */lib/udev/rules.d/10-local-rpi.rules* and run the command
 ```
 udevadm trigger
 ```
-if the Vendor and Product match the values found when the device report in you should now have a new device in the dev directory, /dev/canablex (x might be 0, 1, 2, I got /dev/canable1 and /dev/canable2).
+if the Vendor and Product match the values found when the device report in you should now have a new device in the dev directory, */dev/canablex* (x might be 0, 1, 2, I got */dev/canable1* and */dev/canable2*).
 They are :
 ```
 root@OpenPlotter:/lib/udev/rules.d# ls -l /dev/cana*
 lrwxrwxrwx 1 root root      7 juni   3 12:18 /dev/canable1 -> ttyACM1
 lrwxrwxrwx 1 root root     15 juni   3 12:18 /dev/canable2 -> bus/usb/001/004
 ```
-One is a link to the USB port while the other is a link to the ttyACM1 device.
+One is a link to the USB port while the other is a link to the *ttyACM1* device.
 I use canable1 in Openplotter.

+Now try a reboot and check if all devices and entries come up as expected and that all interfacing with OpenPlotter work.